License GuideSOC 25-2051

 Read more

 Special education preschool teachers work with young children who have learning, emotional, or physical disabilities.
-They deliver instruction in academic skills, social interaction, and daily living tasks tailored to each child's needs.
-Some specialists focus on students with visual or hearing impairments, while others work with children who have intellectual disabilities.
-Teachers adapt curriculum, use assistive technology, and collaborate with parents and therapists to support development and school readiness.
+They design and deliver lessons tailored to each child's needs, covering academics, social skills, and daily living tasks.
+Some specialize in working with blind or visually impaired students, deaf or hard-of-hearing children, or those with intellectual disabilities.
+Teachers adapt materials, create individualized learning plans, and collaborate with families and other specialists to support development and prepare children for kindergarten.

 The Exam